 Insanity

 When someone is insane, they are not aware of the nature and consequences of their actions and can't form a mental state required to be guilty – but could be committed to a State Hospital for treatment.
-See CALCRIM 3450 Jury Instructions for more information on insanity defense.
+See CALCRIM 3450 Jury Instructions for more information on an insanity defense.

 Unconsciousness or Intoxication

-Similar to insanity defense, unconsciousness or intoxication might be valid where you weren't able to form to required mental state to commit the crime.
+Similar to the insanity defense, unconsciousness or intoxication might be valid where you weren't able to form to required mental state to commit the crime.
 See CALCRIM 3425 for more information about this type of defense.

 Necessity